spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 icon: ''
 hide_table_of_contents: true
 sidebar_position: 40
+tags: ["packs", "tutorial"]
 ---

-# Create and Deploy a Custom Add-On Pack
+# Deploy an Add-On Pack

 Custom add-on packs allow you to deploy Kubernetes applications in clusters and reuse them in multiple deployments.
 This ensures uniformity across your clusters.
 The primary use cases for creating custom packs are:

 - Aggregated configuration and application dependencies simplify deployment and consumption.